Skip to content

 )) == true

-// Sally can be represented by these claims because each of her entity claims
+// Sally can be represented by these claims because each claim intersects the values given.

 partyOf(